MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-volume-forecasting.md

 :::image type="content" source="../media/volume-forecasting-drill-month.png" alt-text="View of the Forecast report data filters.":::

-You can drill down the hierarchy by selecting the drill down hierarchy button.
-Each time you select the drill down button, the data will drill down one level in the hierarchy.
+You can drill down the hierarchy by selecting the drill-down hierarchy button.
+Each time you select the drill-down button, the data drills down one level in the hierarchy.
 To drill up to the previous level, select the drill up button.

 #### Select rollup mode (Agents for conversations report only)

-The Agents for conversations report allows you to select the rollup method that will be used in the number grid.
+The **Agents for conversations** report allows you to select the rollup method that will be used in the number grid.
 The selected method is used to roll up data at higher levels in the date and time hierarchy.
 The following rollup methods are available:

 - **Average**: This method averages the available data at a level in the date and time hierarchy to roll up to the next higher level in the hierarchy.